gary-crosby/asteroidattack/README.md

 # Asteroid Attack!

 Asteroid Attack! is a simple retro-inspired space shooter game demo where you defend your spaceship from incoming asteroids.
-The game aesthetics were loosely inspired by early vector-based video games on green monochrome screens.
+The game aesthetics were loosely inspired some early video games that had vector-based graphics with a limited color palette.

 ## Notes

-I created this project for my Sask Polytech MULT 217 students as a demo of a simple game you can create with p5.js.
+I created this project for my Sask Polytech MULT 217 students as an example of a simple game you can create with p5.js.

-It was a quick build so it contains some sloppy/inefficient code and it could use additional gameplay elements to make it more fun.
-But it works as a demo.
+It was a quick build so it contains some sloppy/inefficient code.
+It could also could use a few additional gameplay elements to make it more fun.
+But it works well enough as a demo.

 ## Credits